JoshuaPerez22/JoshuaPerez22/README.md

-### Hi there 👋
+## Hi there are some facts about me:

+- 👋 I'm Joshua Pérez Ibarra
+- 🙋‍ I'm 21 years old
+- :bookmark: I'm studying Applied Mathematics and Computing
+- 🔭 I’m currently doing my professional practices at Madd Systems
+- 🌱 I’m currently learning Backend development with Django

 <!--
-**JoshuaPerez22/JoshuaPerez22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...